schwaughlin/pricetrack/README.md

 * ENTERPRISE is live ( < 100,000 products, < 20 sources) $1,200/mo

 * CUSTOM (pdf/csv generation of wholesaler/competitor list) is live (17c/product up to 300 products, 14c up to 1000, 12c up to 10,0000).
 Must have own view.

+*By this point need 100% passing tests and coveration, continuous integration (travis-ci) interfacing with github, and a standard production/version/staging branch system, with feature branches off to the side of staging.
+No tests should be missing and it should fail pull request if it fails the test.